Anagenesis: Phylogeny

-DEM (or Dynamic Evolutionary Map) is a different way to track ancestors and relationships between organisms.
+A dynamic evolutionary map (DEM) is a different way to track ancestors and relationships between organisms.
 The pattern of branching in phylogenetic trees and how far the branch grows after a species lineage has split and evolved, correlates with anagenesis and cladogenesis.
-However, in DEM dots depict the movement of these different species.
+In DEM, though, dots depict the movement of these different species.
 Anagenesis is viewed by observing the dot movement across the DEM, whereas cladogenesis is viewed by observing the separation and movement of the dots across the map.

 Criticism

-Controversy arises among taxonomists as to when the differences are significant enough to warrant a new species classification: Anagenesis may also be referred to as gradual evolution.
+Controversy arises among taxonomists as to when the differences are significant enough to warrant a new species classification.
+Anagenesis may also be referred to as gradual evolution.
 The distinction of speciation and lineage evolution as anagenesis or cladogenesis can be controversial, and some academics question the necessity of the terms altogether.

-The philosopher of science Marc Ereshefsky argues that paraphyletic taxa are the result of anagenesis.
+Philosopher of science Marc Ereshefsky argues that paraphyletic taxa are the result of anagenesis.
 The lineage leading to birds has diverged significantly from lizards and crocodiles, allowing evolutionary taxonomists to classify birds separately from lizards and crocodiles, which are grouped as reptiles.

 Applications

-Regarding social evolution, it has been suggested that social anagenesis/aromorphosis be viewed as universal or widely diffused social innovation that raises social systems' complexity, adaptability, integrity, and interconnectedness.
+Regarding social evolution, social anagenesis/aromorphosis has been suggested to be viewed as universal or widely diffused social innovation that raises social systems' complexity, adaptability, integrity, and interconnectedness.